There is an Apprenticeship Program available.

 What are some benefits available to me?

-In both the Intership and Apprenticeships programs, you will learn all about medicinal herbs and farming first hand.
+In the Apprenticeships program you will learn about medicinal herbs and farming through your first-hand work experience.
 There is the chance to meet and learn from many interesting visitors.
 Also there is a meditation space and the chance to attend some festivals and shows.
 For those interested in computers there is the chance to improve your skills.